-HOUSING AUTHORITY: ONE COMMISSIONER WILL BE ELECTED FOR A ONE-YEAR TERM
+HOUSING AUTHORITY: ONE COMMISSIONER WILL BE ELECTED FOR A FIVE-YEAR TERM

 Description of Office: The Wellesley Housing Authority Board of Commissioners consists of five residents: three elected by the Town, one a tenant who is appointed by the Select Board, and one appointed by the State, with each Commissioner serving five-year staggered terms.
-The WHA is a State and Federally funded public housing authority charged with planning, constructing, operating and maintaining housing for families, veterans and seniors of low income.
+All commissioners serve with equal authority.
+The WHA is a State and Federally funded public housing authority charged with planning (develop, review and approve policy), constructing, operating and maintaining housing for families, veterans and seniors of low income.
 The Board hires an executive director who manages the day-to-day operations of the properties (Barton Road, Waldo Court, River Street, Weston Road and Washington St/Morton Circle), which currently includes 245 rental units or housing opportunities.
 The budget for the Housing Authority is appropriated by the State and no local funds support the WHA budget.
-The Housing Authority reports to the

-State and Select Board annually.
+The Housing Authority reports to the State and Select Board annually.
 Housing Authority Commissioners are required to take a state-approved training course within 6 months of election.[Article 35]